 Adapting for Visual Impairment

 Use clear verbal cues and practice in familiar spaces.
-A supportive instructor can guide you at a comfortable pace.
+A supportive instructor can guide at a pace that feels comfortable.

-In short: Props and simple tweaks make yoga accessible across a wide range of MS symptoms.
+In short: Props and simple tweaks can make yoga accessible across many MS symptoms.

 Real Stories: Yoga’s Impact on MS

-Maria, 52, lives with progressive MS and struggles with fatigue and balance.
-Although she uses a wheelchair, adaptive yoga still fit her life.
+Maria, 52, lives with progressive MS and navigates fatigue and balance changes.
+She uses a wheelchair, and adaptive yoga still fits her life.

 Tom, 35, says restorative yoga eases his anxiety: “It’s a reset.
 I sleep better and stress less.”